Lisa Kaplin, d.o.Board Certified Orthopedic Surgeon

 Having enjoyed biology and other sciences while an undergrad at Brandeis University, Dr. Kaplin was particularly drawn to the field of medicine by a fascination with the ability of her fellow athletes to both avoid and overcome injury.

 Afterward, she went on to earn a master’s in medical science from Boston University followed by a D.O. from the University of New England College of Osteopathic Medicine.
 During the course of her early career Dr. Kaplin covered teams in hockey, rugby, basketball and football.
 In 2019, she completed a fellowship in orthopedic sports medicine at Wake Forest University College of Medicine.
-Currently, she is the team doctor for La Salle University athletics.

 - Arthroscopic Rotator Cuff Repair